WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

 #### Keep Ampersands
    1. __Tool Tip:__
-      Ampersands are removed by default, but you may want to keep them if you have HTML or XML entities such as &t;.
-You can convert these entities to standard Unicode characters using the Special Character function below.
+      Leave all ampersands in the text.
+Note that HTML or XML entities such as <code>&amp;ae;</code> (ash) are handled separately.
+You can convert these entities to standard Unicode characters using the Special Characters function below.
    2. __Tool Tip Extended:__
-      Selecting this option inside the remove punctuation menu will change all variations of ampersands to a single type of ampersand and remove that one type from the map of punctuation to be removed.

    3. __Example:__

    4. __Issue/Questions:__